hkopt3445/Der-Bruderkrieg-Official-Github/README.md

 # Der Bruderkrieg
-Der Bruderkrieg is a Hearts of Iron 4 mod which asks what if big floppa destroyed the suez canal with facts and logic like Comrade Shen Bapiro, dictator of Soviet Portugal?
+Der Bruderkrieg is a Hearts of Iron 4 mod which asks what if Austria won the Austro-Prussian War, leading to a never unified Germany and an Austrian Superpower as well as a survived Ottoman Empire which is very unstable along with many other countries and Lenin not taking power. yet.

 ## Founder <br />
-Big Floppa <br />
+Arj <br />

 ## Lead Developers <br />
 Polarn <br />